Technical support scam: Initiation

 Technical support scams can begin in a variety of ways.
 Some variants of the scam are initiated using pop-up advertising on infected websites or via cybersquatting of major websites.
-The victim is shown pop-ups which resemble legitimate error messages such as a Blue Screen of Death and freeze the victim's web browser.
-The pop-up instructs the victim to call the scammers via a phone number to fix the "error".
+The victim is shown pop-ups which resemble legitimate error messages such as a Blue screen of death and freeze the victim's web browser.
+The pop-up instructs the victim to call the scammers via a phone number to "fix the error".
 Technical support scams can also be initiated via cold calls.
-These are usually robocalls which claim to be associated with a legitimate third party such as Microsoft or Apple.
-Technical support scams can also attract victims by purchasing keyword advertising on major search engines for phrases such as "Microsoft support".
+These are usually robocalls which claim to be associated with a legitimate third party such as Apple Inc. Technical support scams can also attract victims by purchasing keyword advertising on major search engines for phrases such as "Microsoft support".
 Victims who click on these adverts are taken to web pages containing the scammer's phone numbers.
+In some cases, mass emailing is used.
+The email tends to state that a certain product has been purchased using their Amazon account and contact a certain telephone number if this is an error.

 Confidence tricks

 Once a victim has contacted a scammer, the scammer will usually instruct them to download and install a remote access program such as TeamViewer, AnyDesk, LogMeIn or GoToAssist.
 The scammer convinces the victim to provide them with the credentials required to initiate a remote-control session, giving the scammer complete control of the victim's desktop.
+The scammer will not tell the victim that he is using a remote control software and that the purpose is to gain access to the victim’s PC.
+The scammer will say "this is for connecting you to our secure server" or "I am going to give you a secure code" which in reality is just an ID number used by the remote desktop software package.

-After gaining access, the scammer attempts to convince the victim that the computer is suffering from problems that must be repaired, most often as the putative result of malicious hacking activity.
-Scammers use several methods to misrepresent the content and significance of common Windows tools and system directories as evidence of malicious activity, such as viruses and other malware.
+After gaining access, the scammer attempts to convince the victim that the computer is suffering from problems that must be repaired.
+They will use several methods to misrepresent the content and significance of common Windows tools and system directories as evidence of malicious activity, such as viruses and other malware.
 These tricks are meant to target victims who may be unfamiliar with the actual uses of these tools, such as inexperienced users and senior citizens.
-The scammer then coaxes the victim into paying for the scammer's services or software, which they claim is designed to "repair" or "clean" the computer but is actually malware that infects it or software that causes other damage, or does nothing at all.
+The scammer then coaxes the victim into paying for the scammer's services and/or software, which they claim is designed to "repair" or "clean" the computer but is either malicious or simply does nothing at all.